ubclaunchpad/bounce/README.md

 * `POSTGRES_PASSWORD`: Should match the setting by the same name in `postgres.env`.
 * `POSTGRES_DB`: Should match the setting by the same name in `postgres.env`.
 * `ALLOWED_ORIGIN`: The domain that is allowed to access the API.
 For local development you can set this to your front-end URL (`http://localhost:3000`).
+* `IMAGE_DIR`: The directory to store images in.
+For local development you can set this to `/var/bounce/images`.

 ### Running the Server